Virbac India

 Does implantation produce any painful reaction?

 Mild redness and swelling may occur in the implantation area within the first few days after application.
-However these reactions are rare and heal without problems.
-Consult your veterinarian if your dog shows more severe reactions.
+However, these reactions are rare and heal without problems.
+Consult your canine vet if your dog shows more severe reactions.

 What can I expect after the implant becomes effective?

-When testosterone disappears, male behaviors will reduce or disappear.
-It is important to remember that behavior problems are not always related to testosterone and castration will not eliminate all unwanted behaviors.
-Due to the decrease in testosterone, no new sperm will be produced so the dog will be infertile while the implant is having its effect.
-A clearly visible change, after medical castration, is that the testicles are smaller (on average, 30% smaller).
+When testosterone disappears, male behaviours — including dog humping and canine humping — will reduce or disappear.
+It is important to remember that behaviour problems are not always related to testosterone, and neutering surgery will not eliminate all unwanted behaviours.
+Due to the decrease in testosterone, no new sperm will be produced, so the dog will be infertile while the implant is having its effect.
+A clearly visible change after medical castration is that the testicles are smaller (on average, 30% smaller).
+Knowing how to stop a dog from humping often starts with this kind of hormonal assessment.

 How can I monitor my dog's response to the implant?

 Following implantation, your dog can be monitored for a reduction in testicle size.
 Size decreases by approximately 1/3 and may be seen by six weeks.
 Very occasionally an implant may fall out.
-If you are concerned that your dog has not responded to the implant, a blood test to measure testosterone levels may be taken six weeks after implan-tation.
-If you think your dog may not be responding to the implant, please contact your veterinarian.
+If you are concerned that your dog has not responded to the implant, a blood test to measure testosterone levels may be taken six weeks after implantation.
+If you think your dog may not be responding to the implant, please contact your dog veterinarian near me.

 Is the reversible contraceptive safe?